j-u-p-iter/http-client/README.md

 The thing is I use axios actively in two absolutely different environments.
 And if I used `fetch` in the browser I would have to use two different approaches, switching between browser and NodeJS.
 And, oh well, it's inconvinient to me.

-So, I continue using axios and I'm pretty sure, that is still very useful and amazing thing to use.
+So, I continue using axios and I'm pretty sure, that it is still very useful and amazing thing to use.

 `http-client` package was created to make `axios` even more amazing.
 Let's first of all talk about issues of using pure `axios`.